 April 8, 2024 - Total Solar Eclipse

 On April 8, 2024, a total solar eclipse will be visible from Texas to Maine.
-The path of totality will cross over 27 park units as it makes its way across Texas, Arkansas, Missouri, Kentucky, Illinois, Indiana, Ohio, Pennsylvania, New York, Vermont, and Maine.
+The path of totality will cross over 27 park units as it makes its way across Texas, Arkansas, Missouri, Kentucky, Illinois, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampsire, and Maine.

 What is a total eclipse?